Loyalty in Retail: 10 Things You Need To Know

 Why is building a customer loyalty program crucial for retailers?

-Let’s start with the basics.
-The retailer is a middle-man connecting manufacturer with end-customers.
-This peculiar position forces retailers to constantly adapt manufacturer’s supplies to customer needs and wants.
-Entering the retail market is fairly easy; however, staying on top of things becomes increasingly difficult with fierce competition and multinational conglomerates such as Walmart or McDonald’s slowly monopolizing the industry.
+The retailer is a middleman connecting manufacturers with customers.
+This peculiar position forces retailers to constantly adapt manufacturers’ supplies to customers’ needs and wants.
+Entering the retail market is fairly easy; however, staying on top of things becomes increasingly difficult with fierce competition and multinational conglomerates such as Walmart or Amazon slowly monopolizing the industry.

-As any other industry, customer retention is of huge importance to retailers as customer acquisition costs climb higher than ever before.
+As with any other industry, customer retention is key to retailers as customer acquisition costs climb higher than ever before.
 While 44% of companies continue to have a greater focus on customer acquisition, your retail business can lead the change with pivoting to customer retention.
 After all, it is estimated that even a 5% increase in retention can lead to as much as 25-95% increase in profits.

 How can retailers build customer loyalty?

-The key to surviving (and hopefully thriving) in the retail industry is building a distinctive customer experience and finding a niche on the market that would bring customers to you and not to your competitors.
+The key to surviving (and thriving) in the retail industry is building a distinctive customer experience and finding a niche on the market that would bring customers to you and not to your competitors.
 Especially when switching to a competitor can take as much as one click.
-One way to prevent this is by building retail loyalty programs or reward schemes to engage individual customers and motivate them to come back to you regularly.
+One way to prevent this is by building retail loyalty programs or reward schemes to engage individual customers and motivate them to come back to you regularly to claim rewards, cashbacks and other member-only perks.

-Other KPIs you can achieve with customer loyalty programs in retail include:
+Other KPIs you can achieve with a well-implemented customer loyalty program for retail include:

-The retail industry is primarily customer-oriented and, as such, devotes a huge budget chunk to attracting customers with sales promotions, discounts, and vouchers, to secure a bigger piece of the limited market share.
+The retail industry is customer-oriented and, as such, devotes a huge budget chunk to attracting customers with sales promotions and discounts to secure a bigger piece of the limited market share.
 However, extra offers are not everything in the market full to the brim with similar competition – that is where a loyalty program can give you the competitive advantage you are looking for.

 You must realize other retail-specific features to understand the mechanisms behind top retail reward programs: